elisa97/Taskmanager/README.md

 * ***Users***
     Only 1 User can be selected at the same time.
     Users can handle arbitrary Projects and a Project can include arbitrary Tasks.
-But there connected to the User:
+But they are connected to the User:
     **Projects are User specific and can't be shared with other Users!**
     * create *Users*
         like described in the [First Steps](###first-steps)